davidselassie/games/README.md

 ## Contributing
 We'd love to have you add, clarify, expand, and jazz up our list of group games!

-Want to add a new game or modify an existing description?
-Fork this repository on GitHub, modify the game descriptions, then submit a pull request to have your new games merged back into here.
+### Adding a New Game
+Want to add a new game?
 Each of the game descriptions lives in the `_games` folder.
-To add a new game, add a new file entitled `gamename.md`, with a short version of the game's name.
-Copy the empty template in `_drafts/blank.md` into the file, then fill out all the appropriate description information.

-See the [GitHub Pages documentation](https://help.github.com/articles/using-jekyll-with-pages/) for how to preview your game description.
+You can add a new file in there by clicking [here](https://github.com/selassid/games/new/gh-pages/_games).
+Name it something like `hotpotato.md`, or a short version of the new game's name with `.md` at the end (you need that!).
+Then copy in [the game description template](https://raw.githubusercontent.com/selassid/games/gh-pages/_drafts/blank.md) and fill it with the info for your new game.
+See the **Game Descriptions** section below for what you should write!

+To see if your formatting looks good before you're done, click the **Preview** tab at the top.
+Once you're done, click the **Commit** button at the bottom to save your description.

+### Editing an Existing Game
+Want to clean up or add to an existing game?
+Go to the game's page, and click the edit description link at the bottom.

+Similar to adding a game, use the **Preview** button to see if your formatting looks good and the **Commit** button at the bottom to save your changes.

-## Description
+## Description Content
-Most of your description will be the actual text for how to play the game.
-That is written below the header using [Markdown](https://guides.github.com/features/mastering-markdown/), which is an easy way to annotate text.
+Write up some good instructions for how to play the game.
+This can be any text that you want!
+Remember, someone who has never even seen the game before has to be able to understand them!
+You can markup your text using [Markdown](https://guides.github.com/features/mastering-markdown/#syntax); see [the game description template](https://raw.githubusercontent.com/selassid/games/gh-pages/_drafts/blank.md) for an example of how to do that.

 ### Header
 In addition to the instructions for how to play the game, there's also some metadata in a header that you can fill out so folks know when your game is best played and can find it easily.
 It is the stuff between the `---`s at the top of the file.

 * `title` should be the name of your game
-* `alttitles` should be a list of other names people know your game by; this can be skipped
+* `alttitles` should be a list of alternate names people know your game by; this can be left out if there aren't any
 * `tags` should be a list of labels that classify your game; see the next section below
 * `oneliner` should be a short catchy description of the game; maybe people who don't know the name remember what it's like
 * `players` is a more specific range of how many players this game is good for
-* `tools` is a list of physical tools you need to play the game; this can be skipped
+* `tools` is a list of physical tools you need to play the game; this can be left out if there aren't any

 Anything that's a "list" above should be in the [YAML list format](https://en.wikipedia.org/wiki/YAML#Lists) like
 ```yaml